Using PostgreSQL Functions with Rocicorp's Zero and Ruby on Rails

 fx gem.

-To set the stage of what we're trying to accomplish, let's start out with an example using before_save
+To set the stage of what we're trying to accomplish, let's start out with an example using before_save.
+This should

 look very familiar to everyone.